ukparliament/procedure-parsing/public/comments/summation_step.rb.md

 # Module to parse a route whose source step is a summation step.

 module PARSE_SUMMATION_STEP
-## Method to parse a route whose source step is an summation step.
+## Method to parse a route whose source step is a summation step.

   def parse_route_from_summation_step( route_id )
-Design note: The [method used](https://ukparliament.github.io/ontologies/procedure/flowcharts/meta/design-notes/#validating-inputs-and-outputs-to-steps) for validating the number of input and output routes for each step type.
+Design note: The [method used](https://ukparliament.github.io/ontologies/procedure/flowcharts/meta/design-notes/with-step-types/#validating-inputs-and-outputs-to-steps) for validating the number of input and output routes for each step type.

 If the summation step does not have one inbound route ...